-Left mainly to himself, he became a debauched sailor, a miserable outcast on the west coast of Africa for a couple of years, a slave trading sea captain until an epileptic seizure ended his seagoing career, a well paid surveyor of tides in Liverpool, a devoted and loved pastor of two congregations in Olney and London for a total of 43 years, a devoted husband to Mary for 40 years until she died in 1790 and, last of all, the writer of the most famous hymn in the English language, Amazing Grace, which you heard and sang exactly as he wrote it, not with that wonderful last verse which we love and he did not write.
-And he died in 1807 at 82 years old.
+John Newton was born on July 24, 1725 in London to a godly mother and an irreligious, seafaring father.
+She died when he was six years old.
+Left mainly to himself, he became a debauched sailor, and ended up a miserable outcast on the west coast of Africa for a couple of years.
+He was a slave-trading sea captain until an epileptic seizure ended his seagoing career.
+Then he was a well-paid surveyor of tides in Liverpool.
+And finally he was a devoted and loved pastor of two congregations in Olney and London for a total of forty-three years, a devoted husband to Mary for forty years until she died in 1790 and, last of all, the writer of the most famous hymn in the English language, “Amazing Grace.”
+And he died in 1807 at eighty-two years old.

 So why am I interested in this man?
 What is my agenda before you this morning?
-I am interested in him because of my great desire to see Christian pastors be as strong and durable as redwood trees and as tender and fragrant as a field of clover.
-I want to see you become rugged in the defense and confirmation of the truth and relentlessly humble and patient and merciful in dealing with people.
+I am interested in him because of my great desire to see Christian pastors be as strong and durable as redwood trees, and as tender and fragrant as a field of clover.
+I want to see you become rugged in the defense and confirmation of the truth, and relentlessly humble and patient and merciful in dealing with people.

-And I know that this drunk peasant who can’t stay on the donkey is where we all are.
+And I know that this drunk peasant, who can’t stay on the donkey, is where we all are.
 Everybody in this room is falling off the horse on one side or the other on this matter of toughness and tenderness.
-And so it is risky business in this room to say what I am going to say.
+And so, it is risky business in this room to say what I am going to say.
 There are a lot of us who are wimping out on truth when we ought to be lionhearted, and there are a lot who are wrangling with anger when we ought to be weeping.

-O, how rare are the pastors who speak with a tender heart and have theological backbones of steel.
-O, how rare it is.
+Oh, how rare are the pastors who speak with a tender heart and have theological backbones of steel.
+Oh, how rare it is.
 And it ought not to be rare.
 And I don’t want it to be rare.
 Theological truth with biblical backbones of steel, and as soft as clover so that children come to you and broken people come to you and homosexuals come to you.